jmanunderwood/rc522-PAM/README.md

 ### Step 3:
 Make **Absolutely Sure** that the username on the card is correct for your username, and that the system can find the module before you restart or log out.
-Otherwise you may have to boot from another drive, and revert the common-auth file before being able to authenticate again (learned this one the hard way).
+Otherwise you may have to boot to another OS, and revert changes to the common-auth file before being able to authenticate again (learned this one the hard way).